SteveJSteiner/BantamScribe/README.md

     - All the words you type are captured, and ready to be pasted into an editor after hitting ESC.

 * What if my computer dies?
-    - Then you lost work 15 minutes of work.
+    - Then you lost 15 minutes of work.
 Nothing is saved to disk until you save it in some other program.